 Wander around Place du Tertre Montmartre and browse the vibrant artist stalls, the streets are full of them, the whole place seems to function as an open-air art gallery amongst historic 18th-century buildings.
 Soak up the artsy atmosphere from one of the lively cafes or feast on a crepe from one of the many street vendors.

-See the love locks at Pont Neuf
+Love locks at Pont Neuf

 The Pont Neuf is the oldest bridge across the river Seine and is filled with love locks of romantics who have pledged their eternal love to each other in Paris.
 Like other locations in Paris, lovesick tourists have been attaching personalised padlocks to the railing or the grate on the side of the bridge, then romantically casting the key into the Seine river below.
 Paris does tend to inspire a sense of urgency to be fair.